lszeremeta/molstruct/README.md

 CSV columns: `id`, `name`, `inchikey`, `inchi`, `smiles`, `url`, `iupacname`, `molecularformula` and `description`.
 Written in [Python](https://www.python.org/) 3.
 Works from CLI.

 ## What are structured data?
 Structured data are additional data placed on websites.
 They are not visible to ordinary internet users, but can be easily processed by machines.
 There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/) and [Microdata](https://www.w3.org/TR/microdata/).
-This tool supports [RDFa](http://rdfa.info/) and [Microdata](https://www.w3.org/TR/microdata/) formats, and use [MolecularEntitly](https://bioschemas.org/types/MolecularEntity/) type.
+Molstruct supports them all and use [MolecularEntitly](https://bioschemas.org/types/MolecularEntity/) type.

 ## Where to find a CSV file with molecule data?
 There are many possibilities.
 The easiest way is to download a CSV file from one of the chemical databases, e.g. [DrugBank](https://www.drugbank.ca/releases/latest#open-data).
 You can also create the CSV file yourself.